marionettejs/backbone.marionette/docs/marionette.collectionview.md

 }
 ```

-Then, your childView is the responsible to triggering `childView:doSomething`:
+Then, your childView is the responsible for triggering `childView:doSomething`:

 ```js
 initialize: function () {